 Booking An Appointment Without Internet Access

-Residents who are a part of the current priority group (people who are 50 years of age and older, or turn 50 in 2021) without access to a computer or internet can book an appointment at a City-operated vaccination centre by phone through the provincial call centre, 1-888-999-6488.
+Residents who are aged 12 years or older in 2021 without access to a computer or internet can book an appointment at a City-operated Immunization Clinic by phone through the provincial call centre, 1-833-943-3900.

 Booking An Appointment With Internet Access